Chrysler Town & Country (1941–1988): 1941–1942

-During the 1941 model year, the 1941 Chrysler Town & Country four-door, eight-passenger station wagon made its debut as Chrysler's entry to offer wooden doors and body panels, or "woodie" with an all-steel roof.
-Using wood in vehicle production was not a new approach as most cars built from the 1900s through 1930s regularly used wood for body support, flooring or structural uses.
-It used the roof of the concurrent Chrysler Imperial 4-door 8-passenger limousine, which led to a rear-loading configuration with wooden double doors (also called 'Barrel Back' doors) that opened out from the center beneath the fixed backlight (rear window).
-The wooden body framing was made from white ash and the panels were Honduran mahogany veneer and the use of wood carried over to the interior trunk lid and the interior door panels as well, not just an exterior appearance.
-The wood panels were provided by Perkins Wood Products and the Chrysler owners manual suggested that the wood panels be varnished every six months.
+The four-door, eight-passenger Town & Country station wagon made its debut during the 1941 model year as Chrysler's first vehicle to offer wooden doors and body panels, or "woodie", with an all-steel roof.
+Using wood in vehicle production was not a new approach, as most cars built from the 1900s until the 1930s regularly used wood for body support, flooring, or structural uses.
+The car used the roof of the concurrent Chrysler Imperial limousine, which led to a rear-loading configuration with wooden double doors (also called "Barrel Back" doors) that opened out from the center beneath the fixed backlight (rear window).
+The wooden body framing was made from white ash, and the panels were Honduran mahogany veneer.
+The use of wood was not confined to exterior appearance, and carried over to the interior trunk lid and interior door panels as well.
+The wood panels were provided by Perkins Wood Products, and the owner's manual suggested that the wood panels be varnished every six months.

-The nameplate "Town & Country" was coined due to another nameplate Chrysler offered for another six passenger sedan sold called the "Town Sedan" on the Windsor, Saratoga and New Yorker product lines from 1941 to 1942.
+The name "Town & Country" was coined after another nameplate Chrysler offered for another six-passenger sedan, called the "Town Sedan", on the Windsor, Saratoga, and New Yorker product lines from 1941 to 1942.